majick/entry/README.md

 ### Tests

 You can test your changes like you would a deployed version of Entry.
 You should also run the included tests before committing your changes.
 Run `bun test` to run the tests that are included in the repository.
 These tests test the memory and CPU usage of app usage.
 All tests should pass before you commit.

-## Why

-I wanted to self-host a Markdown pastebin, but I noticed every pastebin I could find had too many features or did not support Markdown viewing or custom paste URLs.
-I eventually found [Rentry](https://rentry.co), but was disappointed to find you could not host it yourself.
-It support every feature I was looking for, but was closed-source and appeared like it was going to remain that way.

-I noticed that on the open-source for the Rentry CLI, there was [an issue](https://github.com/radude/rentry/issues/1) asking for Rentry to publish its source.
-The creator mentioned that Rentry would go open once the code was cleaned up, but that was four years ago and we haven't gotten a response about it since then.

-This is a basic re-creation of Rentry that attempts to look and feel as similar to it as possible.